Modern Foreign Languages

 Staff and facilities

 The Department is led by Ms Santovety.
-She is supported by four further specialist teachers and a specialist teaching assistant.
+She is supported by five further specialist teachers and a specialist teaching assistant.
 Several members of the department are native speakers of the language they teach.

 Cultural exchanges and trips

-In October students from Years 10-11 were offered a four-day trip to Paris.
-Activities included a walk to the Eiffel Tower, a river cruise along the Seine, and a visit to Place de la Concorde and the Jardins des Tuileries to see the Louvre Palace.
-In the evening they enjoyed a guided tour of Paris by night.
-The Sacre Coeur Basilica, Montmartre, Le Stade de France and Notre Dame all formed part of the visit the following day along with an exquisite view of the city from the top of the Tour Montparnasse.
+In October students from Years 10 and 11 are offered a four-day trip to Paris.
+Activities include a walk to the Eiffel Tower, a river cruise along the Seine, and a visit to Place de la Concorde and the Jardins des Tuileries to see the Louvre Palace.
+In the evening they enjoy a guided tour of Paris by night.
+The Sacre Coeur Basilica, Montmartre and Le Stade de France all form part of the visit along with a breathtaking view of the city from the top of the Tour Montparnasse.

-Year 10 and Year 12 Spanish students take part in an exchange with a secondary school in Seville, in southern Spain.
-Students are hosted by a Spanish family for a week and take part in many activities and trips to places of interest in and out of Seville such as Cordoba and Jerez.
+Each year, the Year 10 Spanish students take part in an exchange with a secondary school in Seville, in southern Spain.
+Students are hosted by a Spanish family for a week in the autumn and take part in many activities and trips to places of interest in and out of Seville, such as Cordoba and Jerez.
 They also attend their partner’s school for a day.